 Stores love to issue gift cards because they are a massive source of revenue, not because people are driven to use them for purchases, but because for many reasons, they are not redeemed, literally giving those stores money for nothing.
 Wikipedia offers this insight:

 According to news reports, Australians spent $1.2 billion on gift cards in 2010.
 But what is staggering is that 30% of those cards were not redeemed, giving Australian stores that issued those gift cards a massive $360 million for free, merely for printing up and selling those gift cards.
-No wonder the stores are constantly pushing these pieces of plastic onto consumers, knowing that around one in every three gift cards will not be redeemed.
+It is no wonder that stores are constantly pushing these pieces of plastic onto consumers, knowing that around one in every three gift cards will not be redeemed.
 This has to be the easiest way to make money for free.

 Anybody who analyses these facts can see that gift cards are a massive scam and could easily come to the conclusion that stores that issue these gift cards understand human nature and take advantage of it, reaping massive profits by marketing these devices.
 But consumers should be aware of the traps and learn not to get caught.
 Here are some hard facts about gift cards.